Combined security information registration for Microsoft Entra overview

 To secure when and how users register for Microsoft Entra multifactor authentication and self-service password reset, you can use user actions in Conditional Access policy.
 This functionality may be enabled in organizations that want users to register for Microsoft Entra multifactor authentication and SSPR from a central location, such as a trusted network location during HR onboarding.
 Learn more on how to configure common Conditional Access policies for securing security info registration.

 A user has not set up all required security info and goes to the Microsoft Entra admin center.
 After the user enters the user name and password, the user is prompted to set up security info.
 The user then follows the steps shown in the wizard to set up the required security info.
 If your settings allow it, the user can choose to set up methods other than those shown by default.
 After users complete the wizard, they review the methods they set up and their default method for multifactor authentication.
 To complete the setup process, the user confirms the info and continues to the Microsoft Entra admin center.

 A user who hasn't yet set up all required security info goes to https://myaccount.microsoft.com.
 The user selects Security info in the left pane.
 From there, the user chooses to add a method, selects any of the methods available, and follows the steps to set up that method.
 When finished, the user sees the method that was set up on the Security info page.

 Set up other methods after partial registration

-If a user has partially satisfied MFA or SSPR registration due to existing authentication method registrations performed by the user or admin, users will only be asked to register additional information allowed by the Authentication methods policy.
+If a user has partially satisfied MFA or SSPR registration due to existing authentication method registrations performed by the user or admin, users will only be asked to register additional information allowed by the Authentication methods policy settings when registration is required.
 If more than one other authentication method is available for the user to choose and register, an option on the registration experience titled I want to set up another method will be shown and allow the user to set up their desired authentication method.